The width of 5-dimensional prismatoids: Introduction

-Of course, for these constructions of geodesic maps to correspond to prismatoids we need the maps $\gauss^+$ and $\gauss^-$ to be polytopal, a property that we also check in our constructions.

 Via Theorem~\ref{thm:dstep-prismatoid} these two constructions give counter-examples to the Hirsch Conjecture.
 Apart of the fact that the first construction yields the smallest non-Hirsch polytope known so far, let us analyze ``how non-Hirsch'' our polytopes are, computing their excess.
-Here, following~\cite{Santos:Hirsch-counter} we call \emph{(Hirsch) excess} of a $d$-polytope with $n$ facets and diameter $l$ the quantity
+Following~\cite{Santos:Hirsch-counter} we call \emph{(Hirsch) excess} of a $d$-polytope with $n$ facets and diameter $\delta$ the quantity

-which is positive for non-Hirsch polytopes.
-Excess is a significant parameter since, as shown in~\cite[Section 6]{Santos:Hirsch-counter}, from any non-Hirsch polytope one can obtain infinite families of them with (almost) the same excess as the original, even in fixed dimension.
+which is positive if and only if the diameter exceeds the Hirsch bound.
+Excess is a significant parameter since, as shown in~\cite[Section 6]{Santos:Hirsch-counter}, from any non-Hirsch polytope one can obtain infinite families of them with (essentially) the same excess as the original, even in fixed dimension.

 The excess of the non-Hirsch polytope produced via Theorem~\ref{thm:dstep-prismatoid} from a $d$-prismatoid $Q$ of width $l$ and $n$ vertices equals